-Asperger's Syndrome: Diagnostic Criteria, Facts and Treatment
+Asperger's Syndrome: Diagnostic Criteria, Facts, Treatment

-Author: Thomas C. Weiss | Contact: disabled-world.com
+Author: Thomas C. Weiss

-Synopsis: Aspergers syndrome is a developmental disorder that is an autism spectrum disorder (ASD) a part of a distinct group of neurological conditions.
-Asperger syndrome is a form of autism often applied to people with a higher IQ who can have a less difficult time communicating with others and understanding concepts or phrases than other individuals with more severe autism.
-As of 2013, Asperger Syndrome is no longer considered a diagnosis on its own.
-Instead, patients are diagnosed with Autism Spectrum Disorder, which encompasses Asperger syndrome.
+• Asperger syndrome is a form of autism often applied to people with a higher IQ who can have a less difficult time communicating with others and understanding concepts or phrases than other individuals with more severe autism.

 Children with the disorder commonly have a history of developmental delays related to motor skills where things such as riding a bike, climbing outdoor equipment, or catching a ball are concerned.
-Their walk can appear stilted or bouncy and they may be awkward or poorly coordinated.
+Their walk can appear stilted or bouncy and may be awkward or poorly coordinated.

 Diagnosing Asperger's Syndrome

-At this time medical science is struggling to define exactly where Asperger's syndrome fits in the medical realm.
-Some professionals believe that it is the same as high-functioning autism, although others believe it is better described as a, 'Non-verbal Learning Disability.
+At this time, medical science is struggling to define exactly where Asperger's syndrome fits in the medical realm.
+Some professionals believe that it is the same as high-functioning autism, although others believe it is better described as a 'Non-verbal Learning Disability.

-Asperger's has many of the same characteristics of Pervasive Developmental Disorder.
+Asperger's has many of the same characteristics as Pervasive Developmental Disorder.
 Asperger's was relatively unknown not that long ago; many persons with the syndrome were initially diagnosed with Attention Deficit Disorder or ADHD, only to be re-diagnosed with Asperger's syndrome.
 Some people who were diagnosed with Pervasive Developmental Disorder are now diagnosed with Asperger's, while others have a dual diagnosis of Asperger's and High Functioning Autism.

 Diagnostic Criteria For 299.80 Asperger's Disorder